ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Authors are expected to evaluate the congestion control algorithms that they bring to the IETF.
-A well-rounded evaluation of the pros and cons of an algorithm is expected before a working group submits the specification for publication by the IETF.
+A well-rounded evaluation of the pros and cons of an algorithm is expected by a working group before it submits the specification for publication by the IETF.

 The
 following guidelines are designed to help authors and the IETF community.